Tanu-N-Prabhu/Python/Code Snapshots 📷/README.md

 ---

-# 8. Python Lists - Finding the Maximum Number in a List
+# 8. Finding the Maximum Number in a List

 ```python
 numberList = [15, 85, 35, 89, 125]